 Dalian on the Park

-The 19th-century history of the neighborhood has definite representation by industries involving the molding of iron into machines including locomotives.
+The 19th-century history of the neighborhood has definite representation by industries involving the molding of iron into machines, notably locomotives.
 However, the major industry in Philadelphia in the 19th century, at least as far as revenues, was the textile industry.
 This article will trace the Dalian on the Park Apartments site from rail cars to textile mill to hotel and then to the Dalian.

 Railroads had proliferated in Philadelphia County since the first in 1832, which ran northwest from 9th and Green Streets.
 Steam locomotives pulled the freight and passenger cars up to the City limits at Vine and South Streets, but were not allowed into what is now Center City due to fears of fires from smokestack embers.
 The railroad cars were unloaded and freight and passengers were pulled into the City proper by horse- or oxen-drawn carts.
+For passenger traffic there were horse-drawn omnibuses, which looked like large stagecoaches, pulled without rails on surface streets.
 In 1858 a new form of transport began within Center City.
-Rail tracks were laid down 5th and 6th Streets for passage of multi-passenger vehicles pulled by two horses, each with a driver and conductor (5 cent fare), each traveling between Southwark and Frankford.
+Rail tracks were laid down 5th and 6th Streets for multi-passenger vehicles pulled by two horses, each vehicle with a driver and conductor (5 cent fare), each traveling between Southwark and Frankford.
 Despite some initial opposition, within a year there were thirteen street car lines carrying 50,000 passengers daily.
 Street cars were in demand, and Bolton & Dykeman Company Car Works at 21st and Hamilton Streets provided.
 Public transportation, boosters claimed, would eliminate the need for private carriages (sound familiar?).
-In 1892 Philadelphia legislation allowed the replacement of horses with overhead electric lines.
+Stabling horses was expensive, and in 1872 an epidemic of equine influenza and deaths of horses accelerated operators' search for another source of power.
+Steam engines were authorized in 1876 but were not popular with soot-stained passengers.
+In 1883 cable cars, which required major infrastructure, were tried unsuccessfully.
+A trench was dug between the two rails to allow a cable to pull the cars that could hook onto the cable.
+In 1892 Philadelphia legislation allowed the use of overhead electric lines.

 Portion of 1867 Map of the Whole Incorporated Philadelphia.